 To be eligible, a policy must have a minimum face value of $50,000.
 To learn more about this approach, read about Medicaid Life Settlements.

-Currently, four states offer paid family leave in order to care for a spouse.
-These are New Jersey, Rhode Island, New York, and California.
+Currently, five states plus the District of Columbia offer paid family leave in order to care for a spouse.
+These are New Jersey, Rhode Island, New York, California, and, more recently, Washington.
 All of these programs are intended to allow spouses to care for their partners for short periods of time, usually between 4 – 12 weeks.
 While doing so, they continue to receive a significant percentage of their salary.
 It is possible to manipulate the paid leave so that instead of taking continuous leave, one takes partial leave on an ongoing basis.
 For example, New Jersey offers 6 weeks or 42 days of leave, and it is possible to take one day each week for 42 weeks.
 Benefits and eligibility differ with each state.
-Follow the state links below, to learn more.

 Using a reverse mortgage to pay a husband or wife to provide care for their partner is possible, but doing so does not make strong economic sense.
 A reverse mortgage essentially takes an existing, non-liquid asset a couple has, and converts that asset into a cash stream.
 A caregiving spouse could form a home care agency and that cash stream could be used to pay the spouse / agency for their services.
 However, they would then be required to pay income taxes on the proceeds.
 Were the couple to simply take the reverse mortgage proceeds, the proceeds would be considered a loan, and therefore would not be taxable.